zyzisastudyreallyhardguy/LLM4SD/README.md

 Below are some demo screenshots of a web-based application **(will be released soon as well)** developed based on LLM4SD:
 Here is some demo usage of a web-based application developed based on LLM4SD.

-**Comments are welcome to help us improve the web-based application**
+**Comments are welcome to help us improve the web-based application!!!**

 ## Knowledge Synthesis (Derive Knowledge from Scientific Literature) ##
 <img width="773" alt="image" src="https://github.com/zyzisastudyreallyhardguy/LLM4SD/assets/75228223/7fc62293-eb98-4ce5-a958-cc7af825a90f">